-Request to be removed as designated All cases premises supervisor All Cases Application for transfer of premises licence If a police objection and Home Office if individual person If no objection notice is given by police or Home Office Applications for Interim Authorities If a police objection All other cases Application to review premises licence/club premises certificate All cases Decision on whether a representation is irrelevant frivolous vexatious etc All cases Decision to object when local authority is one of the consultees and not the lead authority All cases Determination of a police / EH objection to a temporary event notice All cases except where objection requires inclusion of conditions from existing premises licence and applicant is in agreement Where objection requires inclusion of conditions from existing premises licence and applicant is in agreement Determination of application to vary premises licence at community premises to include alternative licence condition If a police objection All other cases Decision whether to consult other responsible authorities on minor variation All cases Application for a minor variation to a premises licence or club premises certificate All cases Application for the mandatory alcohol condition under the Licensing Act 2003 requiring a Designated Premises Supervisor in respect of a premises licence to be dis-applied If a police objection All other cases Decision whether to suspend or revoke a personal licence All cases Attachment of conditions from existing premises licence to TENs Where applicant objects to conditions If applicant is in agreement Issuing of counter notice for TENs All cases Issuing of counter notice for Late TENs All cases Suspension of licence for non- payment of fees All cases
+Request to be removed as designated Premises supervisor All cases Application for transfer of Premises Licence If a Police objection and Home Office if individual person If no objection notice is given by police or Home Office Applications for Interim Authorities If a police objection All other cases Application to review Premises Licence/Club Premises Certificate All cases Decision on whether a representation is irrelevant frivolous vexatious etc. All cases Decision to object when local authority is one of the consultees and not the lead authority All cases Determination of a police / EH objection to a temporary event notice All cases except where objection requires inclusion of Conditions from existing Premises Licence and applicant is in agreement Where objection requires inclusion of Conditions from existing Premises Licence and applicant is in agreement Determination of Application to vary Premises Licence at community Premises to include alternative Licence Condition If a Police objection All other cases Decision whether to consult other responsible Authorities on minor variation All cases Application for a minor variation to a Premises Licence or Club Premises Certificate All cases Application for the mandatory alcohol Condition under the Licensing Act 2003 requiring a Designated Premises Supervisor in respect of a Premises Licence to be dis-applied If a Police objection All other cases Decision whether to suspend or revoke a Personal Licence All cases Attachment of Conditions from existing Premises Licence to TENs Where Applicant objects to Conditions If applicant is in agreement · All cases

+Issuing of counter notice for Late All cases

+TENs

+Suspension of Licence for nonpayment All cases

+of fees

-Applications for sale of alcohol at All cases service stations
+Applications for sale of alcohol at All cases

+service stations

 - 6.8.
-Section 176 of the licensing act 2003 prohibits the sale or supply of alcohol from premises that are used primarily as a garage or part of a premises used primarily as a garage.
-Paragraph 5.22 of the statutory guidance issued under the Act makes it clear that the Licensing Authority must determine whether or not any premises are used primarily as a garage. - 6.9.
-Therefore applications for the sale of alcohol at service stations and premises used as a garage for one or more of the following: - retailing of petrol, and/or diesel - the sale of motor vehicles or the maintenance of motor vehicles
+Section 176 of the Licensing Act 2003 prohibits the sale or supply of alcohol from Premises that are used primarily as a garage or part of a Premises used primarily as a garage.
+Paragraph 5.22 of the statutory guidance issued under the Act makes it clear that the Licensing Authority must determine whether or not any Premises are used primarily as a garage. - 6.9.
+Therefore Applications for the sale of alcohol at service stations and Premises used as a garage for one or more of the following: - retailing of petrol, and/or diesel - the sale of motor vehicles or the maintenance of motor vehicles

-Will be required to provide additional information to enable the authority to make a decision on whether the premises are used primarily as a garage.
+Will be required to provide additional information to enable the Authority to make a decision on whether the Premises are used primarily as a garage.

 - 6.10.
-In determining applications for garages, the Licensing Authority requires applicants to demonstrate that their premises are not primarily used as a garage.
-Such evidence must be based on sales and footfall data over the previous two years and must show that petrol and diesel sales, vehicle maintenance and vehicle sales are not the premises main feature.
-Where such information is not available (because for example the premises have only just started trading), the Licensing Authority will consider imposing a condition requiring this information to be provided to the licensing authority on a regular basis for the following two years to ensure the premises are not primarily a garage. - 6.11.
+In determining Applications for garages, the Licensing Authority requires applicants to demonstrate that their Premises are not primarily used as a garage.
+Such evidence must be based on sales and footfall data over the previous two years and must show that petrol and diesel sales, vehicle maintenance and vehicle sales are not the Premises main feature.
+Where such information is not available (because for example the Premises have only just started trading), the Licensing Authority will consider imposing a Condition requiring this information to be provided to the Licensing authority on a regular basis for the following two years to ensure the Premises are not primarily a garage. - 6.11.
 Where insufficient evidence exists to establish primary use, it is for the Licensing Authority to decide to grant and deal with any issues through enforcement action.